If you’ve ever done SEO, you know how good it feels to see your rankings go up.

 From there, click “Site Audit” in the left sidebar and scroll down to “Site Speed.”
 Here’s what you’ll see:

 There are tons of factors that can cause slow site speed, so the best way to prevent slowness is to keep your site as lightweight as possible.
-This is where the “advanced breakdown” comes into play.
-It tests six key areas of your website, making note of whether it passes or fails.
+And Ubersuggest will break down how to do that and what to fix.

 As a rule of thumb, if you have anything unnecessary on your site, remove it so your speed is the best it can be.

-Going down a position or two in the SERPs happens to the best of us.
+Going down a position or two in the rankings happens to the best of us.

 It’s even happened to me.